Rob-McCormack/EC-Flat50Bench/ABOUT.md

 1. no hidden randomness
 1. no need for massive search trees (the entropy rule reduces effective complexity)
 1. The rules are just a tiny twist on normal checkers
-1. A highschool student could have invented it
+1. A highschool student could have invented it.

 The benchmark in this repo doesn’t even simulate the full 8×8 game.
 Instead, it uses about **100 lines of Python** to **abstract the key idea**: